Part II: Formal Interview & Simulation

 Below is a summary of the Formal Interview.
 Please reference the CST Candidate Interview Process for a detailed description of each activity.

-Consider listening to the Helpful Tips to Prepare You For a TAC Panel podcast recorded by TAC panel members Dave Prior and Anu Smalley.
+Consider listening to the Helpful Tips to Prepare You For a TAC Panel podcast recorded by TAC panel members Dave Prior and Anu Smalley in 2018.